mastrojs/mastrojs.github.io/data/docs/routing.md

 }
 ```

-Therefore, route handlers can be used to generate HTML, JSON, XML, plain text (like the above example), binary data such as images, or whatever else you can think of.
-If you're running a server, a `Response` can also [represent a redirect](https://developer.mozilla.org/en-US/docs/Web/API/Response/redirect_static).
+Since they return a standard `Response` object, route handlers can be used to generate HTML, JSON, XML, plain text (like the above example), binary data such as images, or whatever else you can think of.
+If you're [running a server](/docs/install-setup/#ssg%2C-ssr-and-deploying), a `Response` can also [represent a redirect](https://developer.mozilla.org/en-US/docs/Web/API/Response/redirect_static).

 ## Route parameters

-Using route parameters, a single route can represent lots of different pages with the same basic url structure.
+Using route parameters, a single route can represent many different pages with the same basic url structure.
 For example, to match any URL of the form `/blog/*/`, you could use a route parameter called `slug`:

 ```ts title=routes/blog/[slug].server.ts
 import { getParams } from "@mastrojs/mastro";